 Common Mistakes to Avoid

-Starting an e-commerce business involves learning from mistakes.
+Starting an online store business involves learning from mistakes.
 Avoid these common pitfalls that derail many new entrepreneurs in the e-commerce market:

 Underestimating Startup Costs